-All you need to know: Draconids in 2017 | EarthSky.org
+All you need to know: Draconids in 2019 | EarthSky.org

+Because this comet has an orbital period of nearly 7 years, the next perihelion won’t come until 2025.
+So we’re not expecting any outburst this year, in 2019.
+But, then, no one really knows for sure.

+For people who enjoy meteor showers, that’s part of the fun!
+As a wise person once said, meteor showers are like fishing.
+You go, and sometimes you catch something.

-Where is the radiant point of the Draconid shower, and how many Draconids will I see?
-Unlike most meteor showers, the Draconids are best seen in the evening, instead of before dawn.
-That’s because the winged Dragon, the shower’s radiant point, flies highest in the sky at nightfall.
+Where is the radiant point of the Draconid shower?
+The Draconids are best in the evening, instead of before dawn, because the winged Dragon, the shower’s radiant point, flies highest in the sky at nightfall.

+As night passes – no matter where you are on Earth – the radiant point sinks lower in your sky.

-These extremely slow-moving Draconid meteors, when traced backward, radiate from the head of Draco the Dragon, near the stars Eltanin and Rastaban.
+The Draconid meteors, when traced backward, radiate from the head of Draco the Dragon, near the stars Eltanin and Rastaban.

-However, you don’t have to locate Draco the Dragon to watch the Draconids, for these meteors fly every which way through the starry sky.
+You don’t have to locate Draco the Dragon to watch the Draconids.
+These meteors fly every which way through the starry sky.
+But finding Draco is fun, and relatively easy.

-Usually, this meteor shower offers no more than a handful of languid meteors per hour, even at its peak.
-Plus, in 2016, the waxing crescent moon will somewhat intrude on this year’s show.
-But this shower has been known to rain down hundreds or even thousands of meteors in an hour.
-And in fact it’s the history of this shower that makes it so interesting.
-See the history section, below.

-No outburst is predicted for this year, but then, you never know for sure.
-Remember – no matter where you are on Earth – the radiant for this meteor shower is highest up in the evening.
-Watch for the Draconids, starting at nightfall on October 7 and 8.

 More about the Draconid meteor shower radiant point here.

+The Draconid meteor shower produced awesome meteor displays in 1933 and 1946, with thousands of meteors per hour seen in those years.

+The relationship between 21P/Giacobini-Zinner and its meteors – so studied and discussed among professional astronomers in the early 20th century – probably explains why the Draconid meteor shower sometimes goes by the name Giacobinids.

-Can I see the Draconids from the Southern Hemisphere?
-It’s possible you might see some Draconid meteors around the shower’s peak, if you’re in the Southern Hemisphere.
-But if you’re so far south that the radiant point in the constellation Draco doesn’t rise above your horizon, or rises only briefly, the meteors will be very few to nonexistent.
+Can you see the Draconids from the Southern Hemisphere?
+It’s possible.
+But if you’re so far south that the radiant point in the constellation Draco doesn’t rise above your horizon, or rises only briefly, you won’t catch many.

 As seen from the Southern Hemisphere, you would have to be rather close to the equator in order to see Draco’s stars.
-Suppose you live in northern Australia – say Darwin, in northern Australia – which is at 12 degrees S. latitude.
+Suppose you live in northern Australia – say Darwin, in northern Australia – which is at 12 degrees south latitude.
 If so, you’d be able to see the stars Rastaban and Eltanin very close to your north-northwest horizon at nightfall in early October (given an unobstructed northern horizon).
 These stars would set at fairly early evening, and you wouldn’t see the head of Draco again until nightfall the following evening.

 Why early evening?
-It’s because, no matter where you live worldwide, the head of Draco reaches upper transit (its highest in your sky) at around 5 p.m. local time in early October.
+It’s because, no matter where you live worldwide, the head of Draco reaches upper transit (highest point in your sky) at around 5 p.m. local time in early October.

 Thus from latitudes in the Southern Hemisphere – even those as far north as northern Australia – you would have a very narrow window for seeing meteors.
 If you’re in the Southern Hemisphere, and you’re really wanting to see a Draconid, try looking as soon as it gets really dark on October 7 and 8, and don’t expect much.

-The relationship between 21P Giacobini-Zinner and its meteors – so studied and discussed in among professional astronomers in the early 20th century – probably explains why the Draconid meteor shower sometimes goes by the name Giacobinids.

-Bottom line: In 2016, the Draconid meteor shower – also called the Giacobinids – is expected to produce the most meteors on the evening of October 7.
-Find a dark, country sky and as much open sky as possible.
-Lie down on a reclining chair and look upward, as soon as darkness falls.
-How many Draconid meteors will you be able to catch?
-No one expects a Draconid storm this year, but one can always hope!
+Bottom line: In 2019, the Draconid meteor shower – also called the Giacobinids – will probably produce the most meteors on the evening of October 8.
+Try the evenings of October 7 and 9 also.
+Don’t wait until after midnight.
+Watch as soon as it gets dark outside.
+Find a dark country sky and as much open sky as possible.

 Photographer and educator Noel Chenier posted tips for photographing Draconid meteors in this 2013 blog post.